pelya/dpmaster-udp-hole-punching/readme.txt

 Dpmaster is a lightweight master server written from scratch for LordHavoc's game engine DarkPlaces.
-It is an open master server because of its free source code and documentation, and because its Quake III Arena-like protocol allows it to fully support new games without having to restart or reconfigure it.
-Run and forget.
+It is an open master server because of its free source code and documentation, and because its Quake III Arena-like protocol allows it to fully support new games without having to restart or reconfigure it: run and forget.
+In addition to its own protocol, dpmaster also supports the original Quake III Arena master protocol.

-Aside from its own protocol, dpmaster supports the classic Quake III Arena protocol.
-Game engines supporting the DP master server protocol currently include DarkPlaces and all its derived games (such as Nexuiz and Transfusion), QFusion and most of its derived games (such as Warsow), and FTE QuakeWorld.
-IOQuake3 uses it for its IPv6-enabled servers and clients.
-Also, dpmaster's source code has been used by a few projects as a base for creating their own master servers (Tremulous, for example).
+Several game engines currently support the DP master server protocol: DarkPlaces and all its derived games (such as Nexuiz and Transfusion), QFusion and most of its derived games (such as Warsow), and FTE QuakeWorld.
+Also, IOQuake3 uses it for its IPv6-enabled servers and clients since its version 1.36.
+Finally, dpmaster's source code has been used by a few projects as a base for creating their own master servers (this is the case of Tremulous, for instance).

 If you want to use the DP master protocol in one of your software, take a look at the "PROTOCOL" section in "doc/techinfo.txt" for further explanations.
-It is easy to implement, and if you ask politely, chances are you will be able to find someone that will let you use his running dpmaster if you can't get your own.
+It is pretty easy to implement, and if you ask politely, chances are you will be able to find someone that will let you use his running dpmaster if you can't get your own.

 Although dpmaster is being developed primarily on an x86 Linux machine, it should compile and run at least on any operating system from the Win32 or UNIX